rodrigowf/QHCH/QHCH.md

    If we add a future boundary condition $\langle \phi(T)|$, the amplitude for an event is

    $$\langle \phi(T)|\,|\psi(t)\rangle,$$
    potentially explaining memory or intuitive "future" correlations.
-In QHPH, *the entire wave functional is still the physically real arrangement*.
+In QHCH, *the entire wave functional is still the physically real arrangement*.

 ---